mars0i/pasta/README.md

 wide and not very tall, this happens less often than when the environment is narrow and tall.

-## MASON
+## Installation

 The core of this simulation is written in Clojure.
-However, I also use MASON agent-based modeling Java library.
-My intention is that you can use this software with [MASON](http://cs.gmu.edu/~eclab/projects/mason/) if you want to have a GUI, but that it's also possible to run it without MASON.
-Either way, it's possible to run it in a Clojure REPL, which allows you to inspect data, write it out, plot with Incanter, etc. without first writing and compiling custom data examination functions in your source files.
-However, you'll still need MASON to compile this even if you don't use any of MASON's special capabilities.
-It turned out to be easier to set the code up that way.

-## Installation
+However, it also uses the MASON agent-based modeling Java library.

 Clone this repo.